-- No potential for a Loss OfCoolant Accident (LOCA). - No potential for a reactivity transient without shutdown/scram. - No potential for a loss of decay heat sink. - No potential for containment failure (containment not required). - No potential for pressure vessel or high pressure reactor coolant system pipe failure (do not exist). - No potential for dissociation of reactor coolant into hydrogen and oxygen.
+- No potential for a Loss OfCoolant Accident (LOCA). - No potential for a reactivity transient without shutdown/scram. - No potential for a loss of decay heat sink. - No potential for containment failure (containment not required). - No potential for pressure vessel or high pressure reactor coolant system pipe failure. - No potential for dissociation of reactor coolant into hydrogen and oxygen. - No potential for hydrogen generation via a zirconium/water reaction